 The only way to know if you have HIV is to take an HIV test.
-Multiple national guidelines recommend routine voluntary HIV screening of all patients aged 18 to 75 years of age as a normal part of medical care.
-The reason for these recommendations is that nearly one out of five people infected with HIV are not aware that they have the infection.
+Many medical groups recommend routine voluntary HIV screening of all patients aged 18 to 75 years of age as a normal part of medical care.
+The reason for this is that nearly one out of seven people infected with HIV are not aware that they have the infection.

 Before taking an HIV test: